mod-cpp/pacman/exercises/25/pacman_ai/README.md

 <details>
    <summary>Hint</summary>

-Use isWalkableForPacMan in Board.cpp to make sure PacMan is not walking in ways that are not legal
+Use [isWalkableForPacMan](../../../lib/Board.cpp) to make sure PacMan is not walking in ways that are not legal

 </details>